Written by AZoMJul 26 2001

 Other Applications

-Because of the cost of AlN its applications have been developed mainly for military aeronautics and transport fields.
+Because of the cost of AlN its applications have been developed mainly for military aeronautics and transport fields historically.
+However, the material has been explored and applied widely in a number of fields.
+Its beneficial properties make it suitable for several key industrial applications.

-Other applications of AlN lie in refractory composites for handling of aggressive molten metals, and high efficiency heat exchange systems.
+Some industrial applications of AlN include refractory composites for the handling of aggressive molten metals, and high-efficiency heat exchange systems.